theshingstar030818/parse-push-plugin/README.md

 ```

 ####Android devices without Google Cloud Messaging:
 If you only care about GCM devices, you're good to go.
-Move on to the [Javascript Setup](#javascript-setup) section.
+Move on to the [Usage](#usage) section.

 The automatic setup above does not work for non-GCM devices.
 To support them, the `ParseBroadcastReceiver`
 must be setup to work properly.
 My guess is this receiver takes care of establishing a persistent connection that will